stefanipiove/Stefanipiove/README.md

 ### Hi there 👋

-Helo!
+Hello!
 My name is Stéfani, but I prefer you call me Tefa :)
 I am a high school computer student. 😍